raphaelhoudouin/stock_risk_model/README.md

 This tutorial serves as an introduction to quantitative finance and how to estimate the Fama French Carhart four-factor risk model exposures for an arbitrary stock using live data in Python to build upon what I learned in the International Asset Management course I took while abroad.
 This project covers the process and common pitfalls of pulling live data from the Fama-French risk factor database and from Yahoo Finance and running a factor sensitivity estimation using linear regression.

 ### Theory
-The Carhart 4-factor model builds upon the Fama-French factor model, which is a 3-factor model including the size of firms (Small Minus Big - SMB), the value premium (High Minus Low - HML), and excess return on the market (the portfolio's return less the risk-free rate of return).
-The additional factor in the Carhart model is momentum (MOM).
+The Carhart 4-factor model expands on the Fama-French 3-factor model, which includes firm size (SMB), value premium (HML), and market excess return.
+The Carhart model adds a fourth factor: momentum (MOM).

-The idea of evaluating a stock based on these four factors is to better understand differences in its expected returns and the amount of risk carried by a portfolio.
-Ultimately, one can build a strategy around the findings to build a portfolio, which is the basis of factor investing.
+By evaluating a stock using these four factors, investors can better understand its expected returns and risk profile.
+This analysis forms the foundation for factor investing, helping to build more informed portfolio strategies.

 ### Methodology
-It is first imperative to import the necessary to import the Pandas library to manipulate data retrieved by the Yahoo Finance Application Programming Interface (API).
-For visualization purposes, Matplotlib was used.

-Next, the different Fama-French risk factor portfolio data libraries to select the ones most interested in, namely the Fama-French 3-factor model as well as the Carhart model which adds the fourth factor we are interested in (momentum) were retrieved using Pandas.

-After importing general market data, the dates most desired to be analyzed were chosen, namely the earliest date possible to the present day.

-Before adding in MOM as a fourth factor, the 3 risk factors were plotted to examine any trends that may have occurred.
-Due to the granularity of the data, a moving average was applied to smooth the time series data to better observe said trends.

-Next, the Yahoo Finance package was installed to collect data on a particular stock, notably Apple Inc. (AAPL), with market data as earliest as its IPO date.
-It was then required to clean the data with Pandas in order to merge the AAPL stock data with the Fama-French-Carhart model general market data.
+This project uses the Yahoo Finance API to retrieve stock data, particularly for Apple Inc. (AAPL), and Fama-French risk factor portfolios, including the 3-factor model and the Carhart 4-factor model (which adds momentum).

+The data is cleaned and merged using Pandas, with market data selected from the earliest available date to the present.
+The Fama-French factors are analyzed through visualizations, using Matplotlib to plot trends.
+A moving average is applied to smooth the time series for better trend analysis.

-Finally, an OLS regression model was applied to the AAPL data to evaluate which factors caused the most variation (i.e. risk) in the portfolio.
+An OLS regression model is then applied to the AAPL data to assess the risk factors contributing most to portfolio variation.

 ### Findings
 The most significant factors affecting AAPL were shown to be the market risk-free rate as well as the value factor (HML).